kvarak/dnd/docs/_Classes/barbarian.md

 ### Ancient Fortitude
 Starting at 6th level, your rage imbues you with primeval life force.

-If you start your turn raging, and have no temporary hit points, you gain temporary hit points equal to half your barbarian level.
+If you start your turn raging you gain temporary hit points equal to half your barbarian level.
 You lose all temporary hit points you gain from this feature when your rage ends.

 ### Elemental Attunement
 Also from 6th level, you can use your action to briefly control elemental forces nearby, causing one of the following effects of your choice: